 The title “community health nursing” refers to the work of a nursing professional who cares for a specific community.
 The terms “community health nurse” and “public health nurse” may seem interchangeable, as both focus on nursing practice in communities or populations.
 Technically, community health nursing is under the larger umbrella of public health nursing.

 Depending on the role, public health nurses may concentrate more on health promotion and disease prevention, while community health nurses focus on both wellness and illness.
 Public health nurses typically assess and educate the overall population, while community health nurses assess their particular community.
-Basically, they both provide essential health services.
+While the nursing roles differ in ways, they are both essential for promoting population health.

 What Are 3 Common Characteristics of Community Health Nurses?